PRESS RELEASES

 photo credit: Reggie Villa / click for hi-res version

-Maoli shares a first taste of the new music with the LP’s title track HERE.
+March 10, 2025—Hawaiian superstar Maoli unveils a further taste of new music with “Yours Truly.”
+Listen/share HERE.
 Watch the official video HERE.

 “That island-boy, country mix.
 It’s not a vacation, it’s a real lifestyle,” Maoli (born Glenn Awong) says.
 “It’s very special to me because I’m very proud of where I come from, and I feel like Hawaii has something really special to offer the world—but until now, you’ve had to live here to understand it… I feel like it’s my kuleana—my job—to share that with the world.”